indiah444/Media-Polarisation-Project/weekly-emailing/README.md

 - `requirements.txt`: Python dependencies
 - `.env`: Environment variables (not included in version control)

-## Set-up and Running Locally
+## Set-up: Environmental variables

-1. Create a `.env` file with the following environment variables:
+Create a `.env` file with the following environment variables:
 ```
 DB_NAME=your_database_name
 DB_USER=your_database_user